noelo/prometeo/readme.md

 ## Developer Mode [(up)](#toc)

 Prometeo can run in developer mode to facilitate testing playbooks in the local machine.
-Developer mode runs outside of Docker and can be invoked by executing the Prometeo jar file from the command line passing the WORK_DIR environment variable pointing to the location of the folder where the playbook projects are contained.
+Developer mode runs outside of a Docker container and can be invoked by executing the Prometeo jar file from the command line passing the **WORK_DIR** environment variable pointing to the location of the folder where the playbook projects are contained.

 For example: